-We look at some slightly more unusual ways you could earn some extra money in 2022!
+We look at some slightly more unusual ways you could earn some extra money!

 Well, firstly, the roles are seasonal; most of the roles are for the Summer only, with some lasting into early Winter, but they aren't a year-round work opportunity (although that said, some farms do still need staff year-round, but these are rarer), and as such it's a side hustle for a few months.